smorken/numexpr_preparser/README.md

 # Infix pre-parser for [numexpr](https://github.com/pydata/numexpr)

 This is an infix parser for the basic syntax outlined in the `numexpr` user guide.
-It may not correctly parse every supported numexpr expression.
+It may not correctly parse every supported numexpr expression, but it does offer strict parsing of a subset of numexpr syntax.

 It is defined using the [pyparsing package](https://pypi.org/project/pyparsing/)